-I decided to make the most of the Veterans Day and take few days off around that national holiday and go to Toronto.
-As always, all the addresses are in hyperlink and I’m adding pictures of all places.
+I decided to make the most of the Veterans Day and take a few days off around that national holiday and go to Toronto.
+As always, all the addresses are in a hyperlink and I’m adding pictures of all places.

 For lunch, I headed to St Lawrence Market.